 - What, for you, was the most meaningful part of Dr. Purves’ interview?

-Introduction: You’re Included is the unique interview series devoted to exploring the practical implications of Trinitarian theology.
-Today’s guest is Dr. Andrew Purves, Professor of Reformed Theology at Pittsburgh Theological Seminary.
+Introduction: Today’s guest is Dr. Andrew Purves, Professor of Reformed Theology at Pittsburgh Theological Seminary.
 Dr. Purves is author of numerous books, including Pastoral Theology in the Classical Tradition, Reconstructing Pastoral Theology, The Crucifixion of Ministry, and The Resurrection of Ministry.

 J. Michael Feazell: Thanks for joining us.